 Far from pushing others away or apart, the conversations that arise here are artful, substantial, and inspiring, bearing fruit that feeds all those hungry for connection, beauty and healing.

-The Institute for Faith & Culture seeks to provide a place for conversation where seekers can freely explore life’s difficult questions and discover common ground based on scriptural principles.
+The Institute for Faith & Culture seeks to provide a place for conversation where seekers can freely explore a wide range of life’s difficult questions and discover common ground.